jexxa-projects/JLegMed/README.md

 * [Configuration of a flowgraph](jlegmed-core/src/test/java/io/jexxa/jlegmed/core/flowgraph/FlowGraphBuilderConfigurationTest.java) using `FlowGraphBuilder`

+## Build an Application
+* [A template](https://github.com/jexxa-projects/JexxaArchetypes) for your first JLegMed application

 ## Build the library

 *   Checkout the new project in your favorite IDE